Godoy0722/ops_csv_importexport/README.md

 1. **Import Order**:
    - Always import the primary/default locale first
    - Then add additional locales in subsequent rows
-   - Can import all locales in a single CSV file
+   - You can import all locales in a single CSV file

 2. **Consistency**:
    - Keep `versionIdentifier` and `version` consistent across locales